Alison Moore (politician)

-Alison Moore is a British Labour politician and current Mayor of Barnet Council.
+Alison Moore is a British Labour politician and was Mayor of Barnet from May 2022 to May 2023.
 Moore served as a member of the London Assembly from March 2020 to May 2021.

 Political career

 Moore has been a councillor on Barnet London Borough Council since 1998 for the East Finchley ward.
 Moore is a former Leader of the Labour Group on Barnet Council.
 She also stood as the Labour candidate for Finchley and Golders Green in 2010.

 Moore took over the seat of Tom Copley, who resigned from the Assembly following his appointment as Deputy Mayor for Housing and Residential Development by Sadiq Khan.
 She was co-opted into the Assembly along with Murad Qureshi.
 She did not stand for re-election in the 2021 London Assembly election.